kagof/kagofunge/README.md

 ### Dependencies

-The only non-stdlib direct dependencies of this program are [`github.com/fatih/color v1.18.0`](https://github.com/fatih/color) which is used to color the debugger output, and [`github.com/spf13/cobra v1.8.1`](https://github.com/spf13/cobra) used for the command-line.
+The only non-stdlib direct dependencies of this program are:

+* [`github.com/fatih/color v1.18.0`](https://github.com/fatih/color) used to color the debugger output
+* [`github.com/spf13/cobra v1.8.1`](https://github.com/spf13/cobra) used for the CLI
+* [`github.com/stretchr/testify v1.10.0`](https://github.com/stretchr/testify) used for assertions in tests

 ## Usage